EDUCBA

 INDIRECT Function with Average Function

-Now apply the INDIRECT function along with an AVERAGE function to get the total in cell H4.
+Now apply the INDIRECT and AVERAGE functions to get the total in cell H4.

 Result of INDIRECT Function 2